-Gas appliances can assist all of us on a daily basis with cooking, space heating, camp lighting and BBQs, but their safety should never be taken for granted.
-Gas can be unforgiving when not used properly or in the wrong equipment.
+We use gas appliances on a daily basis with cooking, space heating, camp lighting and BBQs, but their safety should never be taken for granted.

 Please include information on where, when and what happened, and provide contact details for Fair Trading to get back in touch with you.
 An accident can be reported to Fair Trading in the following manner.

 PO Box 972

 PARRAMATTA NSW 2124